ericsonga/APCSAReview/_sources/Unit2-Using-Objects/topic-2-1-objects-intro-turtles.rst

 declare a variable whose value has to be an instance of the ``Turtle`` class.
-And just like the Java compiler will only let you do things with the values of ``int`` variables that make sense (like adding and multiplying them), it will only let you do thigs with values of a ``Turtle`` variable that make sense to do with turtles, namely accessing the instance variables and methods defined in the ``Turtle`` class.
+And just like the Java compiler will only let you do things with the values of ``int`` variables that make sense (like adding and multiplying them), it will only let you do things with values of a ``Turtle`` variable that make sense to do with turtles, namely accessing the instance variables and methods defined in the ``Turtle`` class.